emilynordmann/AllOfUs-intro-to-r/docs/07-office-hour-2.md

 Live office hours are primarily an opportunity for you to ask questions to the instructors, get support with any problems you have been having, or request additional information on any aspect of the course so far.

-Emily will lead a Q&A session on material covered in the workbook from Week 1 whilst Javan will lead a Q&A session on how the skills you have learned transfer to the *All of Us* Researcher Workbench.
+* Emily will lead a Q&A session on material covered in the workbook from Week 1
+* Javan will lead a Q&A session on how the skills you have learned transfer to the *All of Us* Researcher Workbench.

 ## Pre-requisites

-* Before joining the office hour, please ensure that you have worked through all the material from Week 2 - consult the [Progress Tracker](\@ref(progress)) if you're not sure what you need to do.
+* Before joining the office hour, please ensure that you have worked through all the material from Week 2 - consult the [Progress Tracker](\@ref(progress) if you're not sure what you need to do.
 * You can ask questions on the day, but you can also complete the Q&A form in advance to let your instructors know what you would like the session to focus on.